raako71/hypa.space/README.md

 7 Feb:
 Load sub categories in editor.
 Load sub sub.
-Add new of each, and handling for each case
+Add new of each, and handling for each case.
-Pass category data to parent
+Pass category data to parent.
 Save Category to user doc and merge.
 Load categories from user doc and merge with global categories.
+Save item to productTree object in userdoc (same as CategoryTree without name key).

 REMAINING:
-Save item to productTree object in userdoc (same as CategoryTree without name key).

 Individual Product Page.

 Edit button for product.

 Products page with sorting by category.